ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

   AString :: String -> IntOrString String
 ```

-Notice how each constructor fills in a value for the polymorphic `a` type, e.g. `IntOrString Int` where `a` is now `Int`?
-GHC can use this information when it's
-matching constructors to types.
+Notice how each constructor fills in a value for the polymorphic `a` type?
+E.g. `IntOrString Int` where `a` is now `Int`?
+GHC can use this information when it's matching constructors to types.
 It lets us write a silly function like this:

 ```haskell
 toInt :: IntOrString Int -> Int
 toInt (AnInt n) = n
 ```

 Again, this doesn't seem too interesting, but there's something unique here.
-It **looks** like I've got an incomplete implementation for `toInt`; it lacks
-a case for the `AString` constructor!
-In reality, GHC is smart enough to realize
-that any values produced using the `AString` constructor MUST have the type `IntOrString String`, and so it knows that I don't need to handle that pattern here,
-in fact if I **do** provide a pattern match on it, GHC will display an "inaccessible code" warning!
+It **looks** like I've got an incomplete implementation for `toInt`; it lacks a case for the `AString` constructor!
+However, GHC is smart enough to realize that any values produced using the `AString` constructor MUST have the type `IntOrString String`, and so it knows that I don't need to handle that pattern here, in fact if I **do** provide a pattern match on it, GHC will display an "inaccessible code" warning!

-The really nifty thing is that we can choose whether to be polymorphic over the
-argument or not, and GHC will know which patterns can appear in each case.
+The really nifty thing is that we can choose whether to be polymorphic over the argument or not in each function definition and GHC will know which patterns can appear in each case.
 This means we can just as easily write this function:

 ```haskell
 toString :: IntOrString a -> String